Image via Depositphotos

 - One-third of your tweets should be promotional.

-- One-third of your tweets should provide value to your fans.
+- Another one-third of your tweets should provide value to your fans.

-- One-third of your tweets should be engaging.
+- And the final one-third of your tweets should be engaging.

 So instead of only tweeting about your merchandise and new music, reply to tweets from fans, engage them with questions, share what you’re working on, or even give them tutorials for how to get your sound.
 They’ll love hearing from you, and the replies from them can get you seen by their followers.